logsdon-lab/CDR-Finder/README.md

 - Run RepeatMasker on the sequence of interest to identify regions containing alpha-satellite repeats (ALR/Alpha)
 - For each alpha-satellite containing region:
     * Merge consecutive bins.
-    * Detect valleys in average methylation percentage.
+    * Detect valleys in average methylation percentage based on relative height and prominence.
     * Optionally, merge adjacent detected CDRs.